mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 and 4.5.2 (CSR Attributes, /csrattrs) specify the use of base64 encoding with a Content-Transfer-Encoding for requests and response.

+This document updates {{RFC7030}} to require the POST request and payload response of all endpoints use Base64 encoding as specified in Section 4 of {{RFC4648}}.
+In both cases, the Distinguished Encoding Rules (DER) {{X690}} are used to produce the input for the Base64    encoding routine.
-This document updates {{RFC7030}} to require the POST request and payload response of all endpoints in to be {{RFC4648}} section 4 Base64 encoded DER.
-This format is to be used regardless of whether there is any Content-Transfer-Encoding header, and any value in that header is to be ignored.
+This format is to be used regardless of any Content-Transfer-Encoding header, and any value in such a header MUST be ignored.

 # Clarification of ASN.1 for Certificate Attribute set.